jeroanan/rkt-coreutils/README.md

 under my Arch GNU/Linux system with either no command-line parameters or the minimum that I would generally use.

-Of late I have been including some code from the GNU project’s gnulib.
-This means that there is now a fair bit if C code in this project.
-Over time I hope to replace some of this with Racket but for now they offer some portability and relief from dealing with some of the nitty-gritty of algorithms.

 Currently the modules included from gnulib are:

 * human